Menu

 The images above are for illustration purposes only, and the software may be subject to change in future updates.

-The headphone output volume can be adjusted on the knob of the microphone body, or it can be adjusted in "Basics" - "Headphone Volume" when connecting to the Maono Link software.
+The headphone output volume can be adjusted using the knob of the microphone body or via the "Headphone Volume" option in the "Basics" section of Maono Link software.

 The images above are for illustration purposes only, and the software may be subject to change in future updates.